 I. Other Activities Necessary to Address the Pandemic’s Direct Threat to the National Defense, as Determined and Directed by FEMA.

-Members will cooperate to the fullest extent possible in carrying out any other activities identified by the Committee that, as determined and directed by FEMA, are necessary to address the Pandemic’s direct threat to the national defense.
+Members will diligently cooperate in carrying out any other activities identified by the Committee that, as determined and directed by FEMA, are necessary to address the Pandemic’s direct threat to the national defense.

 J. Information Management and Responsibilities

-FEMA will request only that data and information from Participants which is necessary to meet the objectives outlined above, or other objectives not specifically listed that are consistent with the objectives of this Agreement or subsequent plans of action.
+FEMA will request only that data and information from Participants which is necessary to meet the objectives outlined above, or other objectives not specifically listed that are necessary to achieve the objectives of this Agreement or subsequent plans of action.
 Participants should endeavor to cooperate and share such data and information with FEMA to the greatest extent possible.

 Participants shall not share competitively sensitive information directly with other Participants unless specifically directed by FEMA.
 Otherwise, all information requested by FEMA, including that covered by Business Sensitive Needs, shall be shared with the Chairperson or other designated FEMA official.
 This information shall be aggregated in such a way as to maximize the awareness and effectiveness of the distribution of healthcare resources nationwide without compromising sensitive business information.

-Where FEMA needs to share information with parties outside the Committee, FEMA will limit the amount of information shared and the recipients of the information to the greatest extent feasible and permitted by law, while still consistent with carrying out relevant activities under this Agreement.
+Where FEMA needs to share information with parties outside the Committee, FEMA will limit the amount of information shared and the recipients of the information to the greatest extent feasible and as otherwise permitted by law, while still consistent with carrying out relevant activities under this Agreement.
 Pursuant to 50 U.S.C.
 4558(e)(3)(D) and (G), 5 U.S.C.
 552(b)(4), 5 U.S.C.

 11

 552b(c)(4), and 44 CFR 332.5, FEMA will withhold from disclosure under the Freedom of Information Act Participant trade secrets and commercial or financial information and will restrict Committee and any sub-committee meeting attendance where necessary to protect trade secrets and commercial or financial information.
-FEMA will endeavor to use data-protection practices to limit the spread of any sensitive information shared under this Agreement.
+FEMA will endeavor to use data-protection practices to mitigate against the spread of any sensitive information shared under this Agreement.

 Participants shall not solicit nor accept competitively sensitive information from FEMA or any parties unless necessary to achieve a FEMA mandated objective under this Agreement and at the direction and under the supervision of FEMA.
 Participants receiving competitively sensitive information from other Participants or from FEMA shall track the use of such information and the individuals who receive such information and limit the disclosure of such information to parties approved by FEMA.
 Participants may not use or disclose the competitively sensitive information for any purpose other than as expressly permitted by FEMA.
-Participants shall firewall competitively sensitive information to prevent any other use, and such firewall must have proper technological safeguards in place to ensure that no other person may accidentally or intentionally access it.
+Participants shall firewall competitively sensitive information of other Participants to prevent any other use, and such firewall must have proper technological safeguards in place to reasonably protect against any other person accidentally or intentionally accessing it.
 Any Participant who receives competitively sensitive information in the course of activities under this Agreement from other Participants shall store the information behind a firewall or use other appropriate data-protection mechanisms and will not share this information without express consent of the party providing the data.
-Upon request, participants agree to produce in a timely manner to the Administrator, the Attorney General, and the Chairman of the FTC details regarding the Participant’s firewall and data-protection mechanisms, and implement changes as the Administrator, the Attorney General or the Chairman of the FTC find necessary.
+Upon request, participants agree to produce in a timely manner to the Administrator, the Attorney General, and the Chairman of the FTC details regarding the Participant’s firewall and data-protection mechanisms regarding the information of other Participants, and implement changes as the Administrator, the Attorney General or the Chairman of the FTC find necessary.
 Such details and changes may be requested and implemented prior to or after the receipt of competitively sensitive information at the discretion of the Administrator, the Attorney General or the Chairman of the FTC as the particular circumstances allow.